lorinkoz/talk-pyladiesmun22-uris/slides.md

 .bottom[.left[
 .footnote[.ref[1] https://www.w3.org/Provider/Style/URI.html.en]
-.footnote[The difference between URI and URL is out of the scope of this talk] ]]
+.footnote[The difference between URI and URL is out of the scope of this talk, but let's just say that URLs are a subset of URIs]
+]]

 ---